 With the changed work conditions imposed by the corona crisis, CIO’s role and responsibility has become more exposed internally.
 Full workforces and business function leaders are depending on their technology backbone to sustain their businesses.
 This places a huge responsibility for CIOs.

 That is why CIOs need to be a part of strategic decision-making.
 The vulnerabilities in the IT and business landscape will be addressed after the pandemic, and CIOs need to play an active part in building a flexible foundation that enables future growth.
 As shortcomings and opportunities have been identified, technology upgrades or transformations will be a part of the answer to those.

 CIOs need to continue tearing down old perceptions of what their role is and show what the role should be: much more than a cost reduction function – a driver for and revenue growth and business value.

-Organizations are becoming more aware of their internal silos between IT and Business and gained a better understanding of the vulnerability these silos has led to.
+Organisations are becoming more aware of their internal silos between IT and Business.
+As a result, they have gained a better understanding of the vulnerability these silos have led to.

-On the road to being involved in strategic decision-making, CIOs need to be leaders of change, breaking down the silos both within the IT organization and between IT and Business.
+On the road to being involved in strategic decision-making, CIOs need to be leaders of change, breaking down the silos both within the IT organisation and between IT and Business.

 Own the business technology agenda

 Business technology is all about leveraging technology to create value for business.
 The high dependency currently placed on technology is a testimony for CIOs becoming integrated with the business.